mirfanmcs/AI-Samples/Generative-AI/Audio-Enabled-Chat-App/readme.md

-# Azure AI Foundry Vision Enabled Chat Application
+# Audio Enabled Chat Application

 A chat application that uses Azure AI Foundry to interact with OpenAI models through the Azure AI Foundry Python SDK.
-It uses multimodel to send text and image data and answer questions about image.
+It uses multimodel to send text and audio prompt.

 ## Overview

 This application demonstrates how to:
-- Loads configuration from a .env file for Azure endpoint and model deployment.
-- Authenticates using Microsoft Entra ID and connects to Azure AI Foundry services.
+- Connect to Azure AI Foundry using Microsoft Entra ID authentication
-- Loads a default image or accepts an image file path from the command line.
-- Converts the image to a base64-encoded data URL for API usage.
-- Allows users to ask questions about the image in a continuous loop until 'quit' is entered.
-- Acts as a grocery store produce expert, providing detailed answers about fruits.
-- Sends both text and image data to the OpenAI Vision API for generating responses.
-- Outputs AI-generated responses to the user’s questions.
+- Use the Azure AI Projects SDK to get an OpenAI client
+- Create a streaming chat interface in the console
+- Maintain conversation history throughout the session
+- This app is using multimodal (Phi-4) to enable speech prompt.
+If you want to use only a monomodel i.e. gpt-4o, you can still enable speech prompt by first using speech to text AI service to convert speech to text and than pass text prompt to chat completions.

 ## Prerequisites